Kong/docs.konghq.com/app/_src/gateway/ai-gateway/llm-library-integration-guides/langchain.md

 There are two mechanisms for observability in Kong AI Gateway, depending on your deployment architecture:

-* Self-hosted and Kong Community users can bring their favourite JSON-log dashboard software.
+* Self-hosted and Kong open-source users can bring their favourite JSON-log dashboard software.
 * {{site.konnect_product_name}} users can use [{{site.konnect_short_name}}  Advanced Analytics](/konnect/analytics/) to automatically visualize every aspect of the AI Gateway operation.

 ### Self-hosting AI Gateway observability